Sandoval’s Nevada budget blueprint lays foundation for Sisolak

 In a statement Wednesday, Sisolak, the first Democrat to serve as governor in 20 years, praised his predecessor, a moderate Republican, for his stewardship and cooperation.
 Gov. Brian Sandoval’s administration has briefed Sisolak’s transition team on budget details and taken feedback from the incoming governor.

-Based on Sandoval’s proposal, along with interim financial projections, Sisolak will likely have new money to work with in the coming the two-year budget cycle — about $700 million more.
+Based on Sandoval’s proposal, with interim financial projections, Sisolak will probably have new money to work with in the coming two-year budget cycle — about $700 million more.
 Sandoval’s final $8.8 billion proposal is nearly 9 percent higher than the $8.1 billion budget for the 2017-2019 biennium.
-The plan will get fine-tuned after official revenue projections are released at a meeting in Carson City Monday.
+The plan will get fine-tuned after official revenue projections are released at a meeting in Carson City on Monday.

 The outgoing governor wants to make the transition for his successor as “smooth as possible,” said Mike Wilden, Sandoval’s chief of staff.